hugolan/Project-Bachelor/README.md

 # EdgeFool
 This is a modified copy of the original repositery, I use it in the context of my bachelor project to have grasp on the concept of adversarial images generation:
+This code works as follows:
+   -First generate,
+   -Secondly,

 ### Image Smoothing

 1. Go to Smoothing directory